Furnace Filter Location

 Where Is My AC Filter?

 • Central air return register/vent - If your home has one large central return register rather than one per room, check there for the filter.
 Central return registers are most often situated in an open common area such as the top of a stairwell, in the floor, or in the hallway ceiling.
-The filter should be located just inside the grill, which you can remove with a screwdriver.
+The furnace filter location is just inside the grill, which you can remove with a screwdriver.
 Also, the filter is probably located on a wall, ceiling, or floor beneath the return air vent.
 Your HVAC system uses the vent to draw in air for heating or cooling.

 • Air handler - In homes with multiple return registers, the filter is often installed immediately in front of the air handler.
 This component is most likely located in either the attic, garage, or basement.
 In most apartments, the AC unit is in a small closet, and the furnace filter should be within arms' reach.
 Look for a long, narrow slot with a removable cover.
 The filter should be inside.
 In central air systems, heating and cooling have one filter that operates all year.
 To replace an air filter, look for it next to the air intake duct or in front of the air handler.